suhangself/suhangself.github.io/_pages/about.md

 Recent News
 ======
+* June 24, 2019.
+Yuan Tian is starting an internship in Huawei Noah Ark's Lab.
 * May 23, 2019.
 One paper on RL submitted.
 * May 17, 2019.
 Minghao Yang is starting an internship in Huawei Noah Ark's Lab.
 * April 22, 2019.
 Our paper ["BayesNAS: A Bayesian Approach for Neural Architecture Search"](https://arxiv.org/abs/1905.04919) accepted to [ICML 2019](https://icml.cc/Conferences/2019/)!
 Hongpeng also got the ICML Travel Award.
 Well done, Hongpeng and Minghao.